ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/thirdai-sentiment-analysis/udt-walkthrough.md

 ThirdAI is a multi-purpose library that provides a high-level API to build machine learning models.

 It provides APIs to support common machine learning problems, such as:
-- Text Classification and NLP (Natural Language Processing)
+- Text Classification and NLP (Natural Language Processing).
-- Search and Recommendation
+- Search and Recommendation.
-- Time-series Forecasting and Predictions
+- Time-series Forecasting and Predictions.
-- Tabular Classification
+- Tabular Classification.
-- Graph Classification
+- Graph Classification.

 The following steps show you how to use ThirdAI's library for Text Classification tasks on your Arm servers.